KacperGierycz/KacperGierycz/README.md

   <br />

   I achieve a lot and I'm proud of it.
-  The way I took needed passion, persistence, iron will to overcome obstacles, intelligence, a positive attitude, and a sense of humor to keep it all together.
+  The way I've chosen needed passion, persistence, iron will to overcome obstacles, intelligence, creativity a positive attitude, and a sense of humor to keep it     all together.
   There is still a lot to learn and create ahead this is what I'm waiting for.

   </details>